 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 About Boiler Work

 Operations workers are responsible for managing production workers and watching over the boiler rooms daily.
 Both operations workers and production workers generally clean the equipment and make repairs when necessary.

 Boiler Workers and Asbestos Exposure

 Not only were employees working in enclosed spaces, but the boiler rooms usually didn’t have the proper ventilation, making it that much easier for workers to inhale/ingest asbestos fibers.

-These issues were present in all types of boiler rooms, whether at industrial job sites (power plants, factories, etc.), the military’s boiler rooms, school boiler rooms, and more.
+These issues were present in all types of boiler rooms, whether at industrial job sites (power plants, factories, etc.), the military’s boiler rooms, or school boiler rooms.

 Studies on Boiler Workers and Asbestos

-For instance, in an independent study conducted on boiler-delagging, the results indicated that boiler workers in charge of stripping out all of the lagging had asbestos exposure levels that were at least 4.5 times higher than what the researchers had originally predicted.
+For instance, in an independent study conducted on boiler-deslagging, results indicated that boiler workers in charge of stripping out all of the lagging had asbestos exposure levels that were at least 4.5 times higher than what the researchers had originally predicted.

-In another study, conducted by researchers and scientists at Wayne State University and the University of Michigan, results showed that boiler workers have an alarming rate of diagnosed pleural plaques, breathing difficulties., and interstitial fibrosis.
+A study conducted by researchers and scientists at Wayne State University and the University of Michigan showed that boiler workers have an alarming rate of diagnosed pleural plaques, breathing difficulties., and interstitial fibrosis.

 Over half of the workers had loud respiratory sounds when they inhaled.
 Workers responsible for disposing of boiler room insulation were exposed to extremely high levels of asbestos.

-Since the fibers are microscopic, odorless, colorless, and undetectable by the human eye, it’s extremely easy to inhale/ingest them without realizing it.
+Since the fibers are microscopic, odorless, colorless, and undetectable by the human eye, it’s easy to inhale/ingest them without realizing it.
 Once asbestos fibers are in the body, it’s impossible to rid of all of them.

-The fibers eventually begin to scar organ linings.
-This in turn, can create tumorous cancer cells, which can lead to life-threatening illnesses.
-Boiler workers are urged to seek out medical help and undergo routine monitoring as soon as possible.
-It’s also imperative to let the doctor know that asbestos exposure may have occurred.
+Boiler workers should always seek out medical help and undergo routine monitoring as soon as possible.
+Always let your doctor know that asbestos exposure may have occurred.

 Since asbestos-related illnesses are still considered new in the medical world, many physicians, specifically those who don’t specialize in asbestos illnesses, may not even consider it unless told otherwise.

 Additional Help and Resources for Boiler Workers

 If you’ve been injured by asbestos, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Remember to fill out our from to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers in your area.
 If you have questions or need additional assistance, contact us at 800-793-4540.